 * Imprisonment increases chances for centrist in 2018 election

-* Lula's Workers Party defiant in defending his right to run (Adds political context, Fitch director comments, analysts)
+* Lula's Workers Party defiant in defending his right to run (Recasts with judge's order)

-BRASILIA, April 5 (Reuters) - A Brazilian judge on Thursday ordered former President Luiz Inacio Lula da Silva to turn himself in to police within 24 hours to serve a 12-year sentence for a graft conviction, likely ending the presidential front-runner's hopes of returning to power.
+BRASILIA, April 5 (Reuters) - A Brazilian judge on Thursday ordered former President Luiz Inacio Lula da Silva to turn himself in to police within 24 hours to serve a 12-year sentence for a bribery conviction, likely ending the presidential frontrunner's hopes of returning to power.

-But that is considered unlikely and Brazilian financial markets rallied on Thursday after the Supreme Court decision, which plunged the left into disarray and increased the chances a market-friendly candidate will win the election, according to analysts and political foes.
+Brazilian financial markets rallied on Thursday after the Supreme Court decision, which plunged the left into disarray and increased the chances a centrist will win the election, according to analysts and political foes.

 A defiant Workers Party, founded by Lula, said its supporters would take to the streets to defend his right to run.
 A candidate is forbidden by law from running for elected office for eight years if convicted of a crime.

 "Lula continues to be our candidate, because he is innocent, and because he is the leading candidate to become the next president of Brazil," said Workers Party leader, Senator Gleisi Hoffmann.

-Lula led Brazil in two four-year terms as president, from 2003 to January 2011, years of prosperity that were fueled by a commodity boom.
-He left office with an approval rating higher than 80 percent.
+Lula served two four-year terms as president from 2003 to January 2011 and left office with an approval rating higher than 80 percent.

 His endorsement was enough to get his hand-picked successor Dilma Rousseff elected twice.
-She was impeached and removed from office amid corruption scandals and economic crisis in mid-2016.
+Rousseff was impeached and removed from office amid corruption scandals and economic crisis in mid-2016.

-(Reporting by Anthony Boadle; additional reporting by Eduardo Simoes, Brad Brooks and Aluisio Alves; editing by Brad Haynes and Rosalba O'Brien)
+(Reporting by Anthony Boadle; additional reporting by Eduardo Simoes and Brad Brooks in Sao Paulo; editing by Brad Haynes and Rosalba O'Brien)